i7en0v91/travel-agency-website/README.md

 After these steps are done, you may run Quickstart configuration with `npm run quickstart:electron` or proceed with setup of development environment as described [above](https://github.com/i7en0v91/travel-agency-website/tree/sass#setting-up-development-environment) and then execute one of the following implemented configurations:
 - Preview - `npm run build` then `npm run preview:electron`
-- Development - `npm run dev`, currently experimental
+- Development - `npm run dev`

 To run e2e tests switch back to browser build.

 **NOTE**: backend part is hosted by Nitro and will run in separate process outside desktop app.
-For simplicity the process starts in parallel (on Linux), so subsequent launches may produce EADDRINUSE (port: 3000) errors in case of recent non-gracefull exit.
+For simplicity the process starts in parallel, so subsequent launches may produce EADDRINUSE (port: 3000) errors in case of recent non-gracefull exit.
 You can safely ignore it, desktop app should still boot normally, if not - terminate backend process

 ## Architecture